sreekanth-uppala/MultiCastDelegate/README.md

 # MultiCastDelegate

-Hi this is srikhanth and this is readme file
+Hi this is Ganesh and this is readme file